La5te2/ChessAI/Gadus.md

 FCPI constructs targets from completed self-play trajectories and finite counterfactual trees.
 A completed trajectory assigns terminal return $G_t$ to each recorded position and MC advantage coefficient $A_{\mathrm{MC}}(s_t,a_t)$ to the move selected there.
 A counterfactual tree computes $Q_{\mathrm{CF}}(s,a)$ for legal moves and then derives $\pi^+(\cdot\mid s)$ and $\overline V_{\mathrm{CF}}(s)$.

-After aggregating these targets, FCPI minimizes total loss $L$ with respect to $\theta_{new}$.
-Automatic differentiation computes $\nabla_{\theta_{new}}L$, and AdamW updates the candidate parameters.
+After aggregating these targets, FCPI trains the candidate with the objective defined in Section 8.7.
+AdamW updates $\theta_{new}$ from the gradients of that objective.
 A paired-game arena then compares the trained candidate with $C_r$ and promotes the candidate by atomic checkpoint replacement when it meets the acceptance threshold.

 ### 8.2 Starting Positions and Behavior Policy